AGRINFO AGRINFO logo

 Under this initiative, new rules will aim to establish a common methodology and enforcement mechanisms for environmental claims for all products (including agri-food).
 This will provide more consistent information, and prevent companies from making false environmental claims.
 Given the wide range of private sustainability standards, EU horizontal standards may be simpler for non-EU exporters facing diverging demands.
 However, there may be technical challenges and associated costs of meeting a broad range of environmental criteria.

-Timeline: The proposal was published in March 2023 and is under discussion in the European Parliament and the Council of the EU.
-The Parliament (March 2024) and Council of the EU (June 2024) have adopted their negotiating positions, and negotiations between them could start in the last quarter of 2024.
+Timeline: The proposed Green Claims Directive is under discussion in the European Parliament and the Council of the EU.
+The European Parliament (March 2024) and Council of the EU (June 2024) have adopted their negotiating positions, and negotiations between them have started.
 Once adopted, Member States will have 2 years to transpose the Directive into national law.

 Sustainability labelling framework